1

 • Provide all academic degrees, professional military education and any other professional certifications on your 2-page resume.

-This position serves as the Supervisor, System Safety, for the Sentinel weapon system.
-The incumbent will serve as the recognized technical authority for system safety engineering, directing complex technical activities and leading a diverse team of engineers and safety professionals.
-This role ensures the Sentinel system is designed, tested, and fielded with acceptable safety risk, in accordance with applicable DoW and Air Force safety standards.
+This position serves as a Senior Quality Engineer and also the Quality Assurance subject matter expert for the Minuteman III (MMIII) weapon system.
+The incumbent will serve as the recognized technical authority for system quality assurance, directing complex technical activities, and leading a diverse team of engineers and logistics professionals.
+This role ensures the MMIII system and associated subsystems/components are designed, tested, and fielded with acceptable product quality, in accordance with applicable Department of War and Air Force standards, and meet weapon system performance requirements.

-• At least 10-15 years of relevant technical experience is highly desired to perform this critical system safety role.
-Specialized experience at the NH-04 or equivalent level is highly preferred.
+• At least 10-15 years of relevant technical experience is highly desired to perform this critical quality assurance role.
+Specialized experience at the NH-04 or equivalent level is also highly preferred.

-• Experience with system safety engineering that includes evaluating risks for a large complex high-dollar program, is highly desired.
-Depth of experience in integrating systems engineering efforts from multiple teams and disciplines within an enterprise is highly valued.
+• Experience with quality assurance engineering that includes evaluating design and manufacturing quality elements for a large complex high-dollar program.
+Depth of experience in integrating systems engineering efforts from multiple teams and disciplines within an enterprise.

-• Experience in defense weapon system and nuclear weapon system development, especially experience related to strategic missile systems, is highly desired.
+• Experience in defense weapon systems and nuclear weapon system development, especially experience related to strategic missile systems.

 • Ideal candidates will possess a combination of the following knowledge, skills, and abilities, which are critical differentiators for success in this role: